Senior Director Business Development Community

 Whether it's a building permit you’re trying to get, an animal complaint that no one's paying attention to, or you just don’t feel like you’ve gotten to where you want to go, her team is there to help.

 District 1 is currently one of the fastest growing in the county, so a lot of the decisions she makes involve land use - what the land owner is entitled to in protecting property rights, but also in balance with what the neighbors have come to expect as their quality of life.
 She defines this through two different ways:

-- Is it compatible with the development patterns of the surrounding Community to make sure that it fits within?
+1. Is it consistent with our future land-use map which is how we see ourselves grow?
+2. Is it compatible with the development patterns of the surrounding Community to make sure that it fits within?